scaleway/ultraviolet/.changeset/rare-geese-beam.md

 '@scaleway/ui': patch
 ---

-Menu.Item: restore onClick if the element is an anchor
+`Menu.Item`: restore onClick if the element is an anchor